schmitfe/EI-Clustering/README.md

-`--r-eplus-start`, `--r-eplus-end`, `--r-eplus-step`), pick the number of parallel workers (`--jobs`), limit execution to the simulation or analysis stage (`--simulation-only`, `--analysis-only`), adjust how many focus populations remain fixed (`--focus-count`), and force regeneration via `--overwrite-simulation`.
+`--r-eplus-start`, `--r-eplus-end`, `--r-eplus-step`), pick the number of parallel workers (`--jobs`), limit execution to the simulation or analysis stage (`--simulation-only`, `--analysis-only`), adjust how many focus populations remain fixed (`--focus-count`), switch to the full 2Q-1 system (`--full-focus-system`), and force regeneration via `--overwrite-simulation`.
 Without a flag the script performs both stages: it writes `.pkl` files for each converged ERF and emits the fixpoint scatter plot plus a pickle summary inside `plots/` and `data/`.
 Select alternative parameter sets via `--config my_case` and override individual values with repeated `-O path=value` arguments (e.g., `-O connection_type=poisson -O kappa=0.0`).
 Environment variables such as